tensorflow/tensorflow/tensorflow/docs_src/install/install_java.md

 commands from a JDK installation.
 If your project uses Apache Maven, then refer to the simpler instructions above instead.

-### Install on Linux or Mac OS
+### Install on Linux or macOS

-Take the following steps to install TensorFlow for Java on Linux or Mac OS:
+Take the following steps to install TensorFlow for Java on Linux or macOS:

   1. Download
      [libtensorflow.jar](https://storage.googleapis.com/tensorflow/libtensorflow/libtensorflow-1.4.0-rc0.jar),